 34. Fanny Pack

 A modern slim body-hugging fanny pack will help you carry your passport, medical card, phone, cash and other valuables when out on city tours.
-So many creative Fanny packs are on Amazon.
+So many creative Fanny packs can be purchased online.

 35. Collapsible Totes and Light Backpacks

-Pack a collapsible tote to carry important items such as change of clothes, beach towel, sunscreen, snacks, travel documents and a camera.
 Totes and light backpacks are also great for carrying back home all the memorabilia you purchased during the trip.
 Plenty of Cruise totes can be purchased online.
+This Cruise Tote on Amazon folds up to fit in the palm of your hand when not in use.

 Here are toiletry items you can pack for your cruise vacation.
 Some items are provided by the cruise line in the stateroom but many cruisers prefer to take their own so they know what they are using.
 The onboard gift shops also sell some toiletry items but they are more expensive than on land.